-TO BE COMPLETED BY TRAINEE AND CHECKED E TO BE COMPLETED BY ARP PANEL Learning Outcomes Attained Yes/No Assessment Method(s) Assessment Method(s) Used Date(s) Attained Supervisor / Assessor Name(s) Verified Comments 1 Chair a journal club (on a minimum of 6 occasions).
+TO BE (COMPLETED BY TRAINEE AND CHECKED E TO BE COMPLETED BY ARP PANEL Learning Outcomes Attained Yes/No Assessment Method(s) Assessment Method(s) Used Date(s) Attained Supervisor / Assessor Name(s) Verified Comments 1 Chair a journal club (on a minimum of 6 occasions).
 DONCS 2 Conduct a literature review of a topic relevant to clinical psychiatry.
 Literature Review Form 3 Collect data for a research or pilot study.
 Research Report 4 Present research findings at an internal academic meeting.
 DONCS 5 Present a poster or give an oral presentation at a research conference.
 DONCS 6 Supervise a student or a postgraduate trainee in a research study.
 Reflective Note and Supervisor's Report

-TO BE COMPLETED BY TRAINEE AND CHECKED TO BE COMPLETED BY ARP PANEL Learning Outcomes Attained Yes / No Assessment Method(s) Assessme nt Method(s) Used Date(s) Attained Supervisor / Assessor Name(s) Verified Comments 1 (a) Organise and (b) appraise the teaching programme in your service during one SR placement.
+ТО ВЕ COMPLETED BY TRAINEE AND CHECKED TO BE COMPLETED BY ARP PANEL Learning Outcomes Attained Yes / No Assessment Method(s) Assessme nt Method(s) Used Date(s) Attained Supervisor / Assessor Name(s) Verified Comments 1 (a) Organise and (b) appraise the teaching programme in your service during one SR placement.
 Development and Appraisal of a Teaching Programme 2 Facilitate active learning in medical students.
 AoT 3 Facilitate a workshop.
 AoT 4 Prepare and deliver a lecture to medical students.
 AoT 5 Participate in a teaching programme for other health professionals.
 AoT 6 Develop learning outcomes for teaching sessions.
 (List the outcomes on the AoT form.
-The assessor must comment specifically on these in the comments section of the WPBA form.)
-AoT 7 Obtain feedback from participants involved in teaching sessions АоТ pe personally delivered.
-Describe on the AoT form how eedback was obtained. sp The assessor must comment specifically on this in the comments section of the WPBA form.)
+The assessor must comment specifically on these in the comments section of the WPBA form.) АОТ 7 Obtain feedback from participants involved in teaching sessions AoT personally delivered.
+(Describe on the AoT form how feedback was obtained.
+The assessor must comment specifically on this in the comments section of the WPBA form.)

-TO BE C OMPLETED BY TRAINEE AND CHECKED I BY SUPERVIS OR TO BE COMPLETED BY ARP PANEL Learning Outcomes Attained Yes / No Assessment Method(s) Assessment Method(s) Used Date(s) Attained Supervisor / Assessor Name(s) Verified Comments 1 Observe and maintain patient confidentiality.
+TO BE C OMPLETED BY TRAINEE AND CHECKED I TO BE COMPLETED BY ARP PANEL Learning Outcomes Attained Yes / No Assessment Method(s) Assessment Method(s) Used Date(s) Attained Supervisor / Assessor Name(s) Verified Comments 1 Observe and maintain patient confidentiality.
 CBD 2 Recognise when a breach of confidentiality is appropriate.
 CBD 3 Recognise when mandatory reporting of a child protection issue must occur.
 CBD 4(a) Utilise the Mental Health Act, 2001 appropriately in relation to the involuntary admission of patients.
 CBD

 4(b) Utilise the Mental Health Act, 2001 appropriately in relation to the detention of voluntary patients.
 CBD 5 Utilise the Mental Health Act, 2001 appropriately in relation to the restraint of patients.
 CBD 6 Utilise the Mental Health Act, 2001 appropriately in relation to the seclusion of patients.
 CBD 7 Comply with the provisions of the Data Protection Act 1988 in relation to data storage and all forms of communication about patients.
 CBD 8 Assess capacity to consent to treatment.
 ACE, miniACE 9 Describe the provisions in the Mental Health Act, 2001 for the administration of treatment without consent.
 CBD 10 Balance risk management and autonomy in the management of the patient.
 CBD, CP 11 Recognise the ethical and legal issues in research.
 Research Report 12 Apply common law principles.
-CBD 13 Liaise with Gardaí, legal representatives, probation and CBD welfare services and TUSLA, where appropriate.
-14 Write a court report.
-Court Report 15 Attend at least three mental health tribunals.
-Reflective Note 16 Perform and document an assessment of testamentary capacity.
-CBD 17 Complete a formal assessment of capacity in an older person. miniACE 18 Apply the Medical Fitness to Drive Guidelines.
-CBD 19 Attend the Coroner's Court.
-Reflective Note 20 Perform and document an enduring power of attorney assessment.
-CBD 21 Perform and document an assessment of capacity on a patient who requires assistance with decision making CBD
+CBD 13 Liaise with Gardaí, legal representatives, probation and CBD